quatrix/learning-clojure/README.md

 What I've done so far that seems effective (I'm just starting out, will revisit this as I go):

-1. Setup your dev env, get used to repl-driven-development inside of the editor's buffer.
+1. Setup your dev env, get used to REPL-driven-development inside of the editor's buffer.
 1. Start reading `Clojure For The Brave And True` - type out and try all the examples, it seems like a good general introduction
-1. Start watching talks from clojure confs to get yourself immersed/indoctrinated in clojure, especially the Rich Hickey talks.
+1. Start watching talks from Clojure confs to get yourself immersed/indoctrinated in Clojure, especially the Rich Hickey talks.
 1. Koans/4clojure is probably a good way to get to know the core library a bit better
 1. Finally start working on some small project like a simple game (`play-clj`) or a CRUD service (`reitit` seems pretty nice)
 1. ...